 Floc'h began making his kinetic constructions in 1995, probably when he became retired.
 There is a story that says he wanted to do something so as not to get bored.

-Like other bâtisseurs de l'imaginaire Floc'h began by constructing a windmill, but in the course of time he developed his own personal style in transforming the front of his house into a colourful ensemble of rotating devices.
+Like other bâtisseurs de l'imaginaire Floc'h began by constructing a windmill, but in the course of time he developed his own personal style in transforming the front of his house into a colorful ensemble of rotating devices.

 And here is a fragment (1'29") from the tv-movie Un monde modeste (France, 2009, 54') made by Stéphane Sinde for Arte TV